-Sometimes you have a working copy which you want to convert back to a normal folder without the . svn directories.
-What you really need is an export-in-place command, that just removes the control directories rather than generating a new clean directory tree.
+Sometimes you have a working copy which you want to convert back to a normal folder without the .svn directory.
+All you need to do is delete the .svn directory from the working copy root.

-The answer is surprisingly simple - export the folder to itself!
+Alternatively you can export the folder to itself.
+In Windows Explorer right drag the working copy root folder from the file pane onto itself in the folder pane.
 TortoiseSVN detects this special case and asks if you want to make the working copy unversioned.
-If you answer yes the control directories will be removed and you will have a plain, unversioned directory tree.
+If you answer yes the control directory will be removed and you will have a plain, unversioned directory tree.